 - Expert Analysis: Accident reconstruction specialists may provide insight into how the crash occurred.

-How Will Missouri’s Comparative Negligence Rule Impact My Car Accident Claim?
+Missouri’s Comparative Negligence Rule

-Missouri follows the pure comparative negligence rule, which means that even if you are partially at fault for a car accident, you can still recover compensation for your damages.
+As outlined in RSMo Section 537.765Â and RSMo Section 537.067, Missouri follows a pure comparative negligence rule.
+What this means is that even if you are partially at fault for a car accident, you can still recover compensation for your damages.
 However, your compensation will be reduced by the percentage of your fault.

-For example, if you are awarded $100,000 in damages but found to be 20% at fault for the accident, you would receive $80,000 instead.
+For example, if you are awarded $475,000 in damages but found to be 30% at fault for the accident, you would receive $332,500 instead.
 This rule ensures victims can pursue compensation even in complex situations where responsibility is shared.

 Do I Have To Call The Police After a Car Accident in Independence, Missouri?